 Sure, you can get a quick overview of whether you’re getting more or less viewers without digging in to find the details of your web traffic, but truly optimizing the experience for your visitors requires a more complete understanding of how people are using your website.
 Are they finding what they’re looking for?
 Are they completing the actions you want them to take?

-Earlier this week, we look at different types of visitor flow to see the whole picture.
+Previously, we looked at different types of user flow to see the whole picture.
 The Navigation Summary gives us a zoomed-in view on a single page at a time.

 The Navigation Summary in Action